ChristopherYS/sp_api_v3/README.md

 ## API Documentation & Testing

 - The web UI at [`/public/index.html`](public/index.html) provides a browsable overview of all endpoints.
-- A ready-to-use [Postman collection](StudentProfileAPI.postman_collection.json) is included for testing all endpoints.
 - **Note:** If you are running the project locally, update the `getBaseUrl` value in [`public/config.js`](public/config.js) to `http://localhost:3000` for the frontend to work correctly with your local backend.

-## Features

 ## Features
 - Registrar and student authentication